devttys0/AzizLight/README.md

 Diodes D4, D5 and D6 prevent the op amp's output from saturating in the presence of strong audio signals.

 R10 provides biasing to the electret microphone, with R10 and C5 forming a high-pass filter with a cutoff at 284Hz.
 R17 and C9 form a low-pass filter with a cutoff frequency at 2.8kHz.
+This provides a ~2.5kHz passband, attenuating higher or lower frequency noise.

 Envelope Detector
 =================